 Marchex's Class B common stock is listed on the Nasdaq National Market under the trading symbol "MCHX."
-We have applied to have the preferred stock listed on the Nasdaq National Market under the trading symbol "MCHXP."
+Marchex's preferred stock has been approved for listing on the Nasdaq National Market under the trading symbol "MCHXP."

 Transfer Agent and Registrar